-The structure of the water price is defined by the provisions of the Water Services Act, the Regulation on the minimum basic price of water services and type of costs covered by the price of water services (2010), the Water Management Financing Act and the Value Added Tax Act.
-The Regulation on the minimum basic price of water services and type of costs covered by the price of water services is the basic instrument to achieve the cost recovery principle for water services, i.e., the costs of operation and management of hydraulic structures.
-The Regulation, among other things, lays down the components of a water service bill, making the structure of the water service price and the water fees charged alongside the water service price transparent.
-The structure of the price of water services is being drafted and is planned to be adopted by the end of 2022.
-The Regulation will specify the types of costs recovered from the price of water services, the procedure of public consultation, the application of the rule about the same price of the water service in the service area and exceptions from that rule, the minimum volume of delivered water needed for basic household needs, permitted forms of cross-subsidies from the price of water service between different categories of water service users, the method of calculating the provision and price of the water service.
+The structure of the water price is defined by the provisions of the Water Services Act, the Regulation on the methodology for determining the pricing of water services, the Water Management Financing Act and the Value Added Tax Act.
+The Regulation on the methodology for determining the pricing of water services is the basic instrument to achieve the cost recovery principle for water services, i.e., the costs of operation and management of hydraulic structures.
+The Regulation, among other things, specifies the types of costs recovered from the price of water services, the procedure of public consultation about the draft decision on the price of the water service, the application of the rule about the same price of the water service in the service area and exceptions from that rule, the minimum volume of delivered water needed for basic household needs, permitted forms of cross-subsidies from the price of water service, unpermitted methods or other permitted methods of determining the price of the water service, the basic price of emptying and transporting urban wastewater from individual sanitation systems, and the method of determining the rate of the development fee, its calculation and payment.